-At their November 1, 2022, meeting, City Council adopted Resolution 22-056 declaring a zoning in progress directing the review of the standards in the Land Development Code applicable to the Resort Housing District.
+At their November 1, 2022, meeting, City Council adopted Resolution 22-056 declaring a zoning in progress directing the review of the standards in the Land Development Code applicable to Commercial Districts.
 This crucial period of review seeks to streamline permit processes in anticipation of higher than usual demand for permitting, with consideration of policies and best practices that advance goals and objectives of the Sanibel Plan ahead of an unprecedented and compressed phase of redevelopment.